umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 ## Git Tutorial

 Here, we will give a short overview of how to do all the git operations your group will need to complete this assignment.

+Before trying anything here, make sure to follow the steps in [Git Installation & Authorization](#git-installation--authorization).

 ### Setting Up the Repo